McMasterRS/ws_web-design-guide/README.md

-# Design Guidelines for McMaster Websites
+# Building Modern JavaScript Websites

-Materials for the McMaster Research Software workshop: **Design Guidelines for McMaster Websites**
+Materials for the McMaster Research Software workshop: **Building Modern JavaScript Websites**

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/ws_web-design-guide/) with GitHub Pages.